abenevaut/docker-kata/005-host-node-app/README.md

 In this case, node:20-slim refers to the node image with version 20 and the slim variant.
 Tags help to identify specific versions of images and are useful for ensuring consistency and reproducibility in Docker builds.

-the variant `slim` is a smaller version of the image with fewer dependencies, making it more lightweight and suitable for production use.
+The variant `slim` is a smaller version of the image with fewer dependencies, making it more lightweight and suitable for production use.

-depending the environment and the dependencies needed, you can choose the appropriate tag for your Dockerfile.
+Depending the environment and the dependencies needed, you can choose the appropriate tag for your Dockerfile.

 When you choose a base image
 - you can set the working directory with the `WORKDIR` instruction.